Stanisław Julian Ostroróg: Legacy and return to Paris

-After his death his son, Stanisław Julian Ignacy Ostroróg (1863-1929), continued his father's work in London, collaborating between 1890-1908 with Alfred Ellis as Ellis and Walery in Baker Street, before leaving permanently for Paris.
+After his death his son, Stanisław Julian Ignacy Ostroróg (1863–1929) continued his father's work in London, collaborating between 1890 and 1908 with Alfred Ellis as Ellis and Walery in Baker Street, before leaving permanently for Paris.
 There his career prospered, branching out into portraits of stars of the Folies Bergère, especially of Josephine Baker (some of which, by today's standards, may be adjudged as racist or exploitative) and Mata Hari.
 He also produced studies of the female nude destined for anatomy and art students, often using the Walery anagram of "Laryew".

 Given the celebrity of many of the sitters, Walery portraits are held in several major collections in France, the United Kingdom, and the United States.
 These include the Bibliothèque nationale de France, the Victoria and Albert Museum, the National Portrait Gallery, London, Getty Images, and private collections.

 In 2005, the National Portrait Gallery, London, mounted an exhibition entitled "Victorian Women", featuring the work of Walery, father and son.